§4 ch4: Selection of Placement Resource and Placement Options

 - For the initial year of placement, payments will be made by CD.
 The payments will be made directly to the provider.
 The source of payment beyond the first year will depend on which agency maintains custody, and

 - CD and DMH will maintain joint case managerial responsibility for children referred to DMH for placement.

 - Adoptive family- The child's case plan goal is adoption.

 - Adoption can become the permanency goal for any child in Children’s Division (CD) custody and in out-of-home care.
 Adoptive family placement or adoption by a foster, relative, or kinship family should be the placement of choice when this occurs.
 It may be necessary to place a child with an approved adoptive family who needs temporary financial assistance until the adoption is final or the adoption subsidy agreement is approved for an eligible child.
 In this situation, the family must meet the requirements for this placement.

-- Subsidized Guardianship-The subsidized guardianship program provides eligible relatives or families with the same services that adoptive parents would receive under the Missouri adoption subsidy program.
-Relatives who qualify for this type of subsidy are great-grandparents, grandparents, great-aunts, aunts, great-uncles, uncles, first cousins and adult siblings who have legal guardianship of a qualified minor child.
+- Subsidized Guardianshipv - The subsidized guardianship program provides eligible relatives or families with the same services that adoptive parents would receive under the Missouri adoption subsidy program.
+Relatives who qualify for this type of subsidy are defined by 453.072 RSMo and are any grandparent, aunt, uncle, adult sibling of the child or adult first cousin of the child, or any other person related to the child by blood or affinity; Close nonrelated person means any nonrelated person whose life is so intermingled with the child such that the relationship is similar to a family relationship.
 A qualified child is a child who is or has previously been in the custody of one of the following: Children’s Division (CD), DYS, DMH, or a licensed private child caring/placing agency and who meets the special needs requirements.